 Single-cut diamonds have only 17 facets.
 In the old days, single cuts were low-grade, poorly shaped stones that were too small to cut by hand.
 These days, single-cut diamonds are premium stones and cost more.
-The reason for this is that in such small sizes, the facets of a full-cut stone are too small to produce a noticeable reflection, negatively affecting the stone’s fire and brilliance.
+This is because, in such small sizes, the facets of a full-cut stone are too small to produce a noticeable reflection, negatively affecting the stone’s fire and brilliance.

 Swiss watchmakers, for example, use exclusively single cuts for the watch dial’s hour markers.
 We can use single-cut diamonds on customer request.
 There is a steep premium for using these stones, which makes them less practical.
 However, using single-cut diamonds might be a good choice for projects involving antique-cut stones.

 We discourage the use of lower color stones in pavé because that affects the appearance of the pavé.
-Lower color melee is usually produced with inconsistent proportions and less precision.
-Pavé resulting from the use of such stones will look rugged, uneven, misaligned, and unbalanced.
+Lower-color melee is usually produced with inconsistent proportions and less precision.
+Pavé resulting from using such stones will look rugged, uneven, misaligned, and unbalanced.

-At Leon Megé, we do not consider a center stone with lower color to be detrimental to its natural beauty, so we view matching the pavé color as pointless and unnecessary.
+At Leon Megé, we do not consider a center stone with lower color detrimental to its natural beauty, so we view matching the pavé color as pointless and unnecessary.
 We urge our customers to embrace their stone for its natural beauty and not try to blend it in with the pavé but rather think of it as a focal point framed by the finest diamond pavé.

 Reducing Pavé Cost

 Setting pavé is a time-consuming process that requires highly skilled labor.
-Since the cost of setting stones is much higher than the cost of the stones themselves, the use of less expensive, lower-grade stones will not lead to an overall cost reduction.
-Similarly, colored stones are more difficult to set and are more prone to breakage, which will offset the savings in stone costs.
+Since the cost of setting stones is much higher than the cost of the stones, using less expensive, lower-grade stones will not lead to an overall cost reduction.
+Similarly, colored stones are more difficult to set and prone to breakage, which will offset the savings in stone costs.